agritheory/forecast/docs/date_binning.md

 ### Get Labels for Date Bins

 The `Period` class has the `get_period_labels` method to generate labels for given date bins.
-It has built-in formats for all periodicity options, or the user can provide their own format string to suite their needs.
+It has built-in formats for all periodicity options, or the user can provide their own format string to suit their needs.
 The method supports any Python [strftime formatters](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes), which uses the 1989 C standard.

 If a custom format is provided, the user can also indicate which date for each bin - the bin's start date or the bin's end date - to use to create the labels.
 The built-in formats use the bin's start date for ISO-based periodicity options and the bin's end date for the others, with the exception of the "Entire Period" periodicity, which uses both dates.